tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### hasCriterion

 - Name: bdqffdq:hasCriterion
-- Definition: The Criterion under which a Validation or Issue assesses for data quality.
+- Definition: The bdqffdq:Criterion under which a bdqffdq:Validation or bdqffdq:Issue assesses for data quality.
 - SubClass Of: issueProperty; validationProperty
 - Range [ owl:someValuesFrom bdqffdq:hasCriterion ]